Skip to main content

 • When direct capture is activated, all payment reservations will instantly be captured.
 This is intended for situations where the product or service is immediately provided to the customer, and there is no chance that the service is not available or sold out, e.g. digital services.
 Direct capture requires additional compliance checks of the merchant.

-It's recommended to use reserve capture almost exactly like direct capture: Just do the capture immediately after the reservation.
+It's recommended to use reserve capture which is almost exactly like direct capture: Just do the capture immediately after the reservation.
 The user experience is exactly the same.

 Some things to consider: